universal-ctags/ctags/docs/man/ctags-optlib.7.rst

 You can specify more than one flag at the end of ``--regex-<LANG>`` to control how Universal Ctags uses the pattern.

-Exuberant-ctags uses a *letter* to represent a flag.
+Exuberant Ctags uses a *letter* to represent a flag.
 In Universal Ctags, a *name* surrounded by braces (name form) can be used in addition to *letter*.
 The name form makes a user reading an optlib file easier.
 The most of all flags newly added in Universal Ctags